AnshGurung/awt/assigment/concepts-1.md

     git clone repository-url
     ```

-7. branch: In Git, branches are the copies of the project where multiple people can work together without affecting one another. `git branch` is used to create a new branch.
+7. **branch**: In Git, branches are the copies of a project where multiple people can work together without affecting one another. `git branch` is used to create a new branch.
     ```bash
     git branch branch-name
     ```